 Consider also that a minor cannot consent to sex with an adult, especially an adult who is “a few years older” than them.
 Again, I understand that teenagers know all about sex, but teenagers are also impressionable, naive, easily coerced, lack understanding of what is best for them, and at times need protection even from themselves and their own impulses.
 It is imperative that adults understand this, and one who is a “few years older” than that teen is especially culpable.

-This is exactly why the law backs me up on this point; even if a minor under the age of consent says that they want sex and seem ready for sex, it is still child rape to engage in sex with them, depending on the circumstances (i.e., age difference, age of consent in that local area, exact age of minor, etc.).
-A minor is not allowed to make that decision for themselves, not legally or morally, for all the reasons I state above.
+This is exactly why the law backs me up on this point; even if a minor under the age of consent says that they want sex, and seem ready for sex, it is still often considered child rape to engage in sex with them (depending on the circumstances and local laws, of course).
+A minor is not allowed to make that decision for themselves, not legally or morally.

 Ignoring the Law as Well as Morals

 The morality of just dismissing an adult having sex with a minor as being “consensual” is bad enough, but note that the law doesn’t allow for this reasoning either.
-If an adult has sex with a minor, it’s called statutory rape; it doesn’t matter if the minor said he or she wanted sex or seemed ready for sex, and it doesn’t matter if the minor is “approaching adulthood,” whatever that means.
+If an adult has sex with a minor (outside the legal limits of their area), it’s called statutory rape, sexual assault, and so on; it doesn’t matter if the minor said he or she wanted sex or seemed ready for sex, and it doesn’t matter if the minor is “approaching adulthood,” whatever that means.
 The law gives very little leeway for a minor who is not yet at the age of consent to have sex with an adult.¹

-Despite that, there is no instruction for elders to call the police and report this crime if it’s becomes known to them.
+Despite that, there is no instruction for elders to call the police and report this crime if it’s becomes known to them; they call their branch office only to get legal advice as to whether or not they’re obligated to report it.
 As I bring out in the Pedophilia category of this site, JWs see this act as a “sin” and not a crime; it’s “sinful” when the two are not married, but they feel no obligation to involve the law in these matters.

 Another important and disturbing question is who exactly determines if the minor gave this so-called consent, if there is any question?
 Would it be the adult who had sex with that minor?
 Would the elders make this determination?

 By assuming that minors can consent to sex with an adult, a dangerous atmosphere is created in Kingdom Halls.
 An adult can easily groom teenagers “approaching adulthood,” have sex with them, and face no other consequences than a meeting with elders who chastise and counsel them about “fornication.”
-Meanwhile, teens are coerced into relationships and sexual scenarios for which they’re not ready and which may affect them for the rest of their lives.
-Because of facing counsel and other punishment including shunning for “fornication,” they may also agree to marry someone at their young age, and then they become trapped in a relationship that is not healthy or fulfilling.
-As with most fundamentalism, high-controlling religions, divorce is not an easy option or way out for them, and of course having children at a young age can also contribute to a young person, man or woman, feeling and being trapped in many ways.
+Meanwhile, teens are coerced or even forced into sexual scenarios for which they’re not ready, and which may affect them for the rest of their lives.

 ¹Note that laws vary from location to location; some will take into account the age gap between minors and the adult in question, as well as the nature of the sexual activity.
 If you need specific information about sexual activity with a minor in your area, consult with an attorney or your local law enforcement agency.